Conferencing & Campus Events

 - Sign-in sheets for each event will be provided to track attendance to assist in contract tracing if it is deemed necessary.

-- Phase 3 - Back to normal operations unless otherwise mandated by the State, while continuing to be cautious with large groups and practice health and safety protocols with enhanced cleaning, handwashing and social distancing when possible.
+- Phase 3 - Back to normal operations, while continuing to be cautious with large groups and practice health and safety protocols with enhanced cleaning, handwashing and social distancing when possible.
+Fully vaccinated individuals are no longer required to wear face coverings.

 To help us keep our community safe, we are asking our visitors to adhere to the following guidelines: